 I watched people volunteer to help others all weekend—with an umbrella, a ride to lunch, and a seat in the auditorium.
 Smiles, prayers, and encouraging words weaved throughout the crowd.

-Even the homeschool mom, who volunteered to help with the snacks in the Green Room, continually checked to make sure everyone had what they needed.
-She kept asking if the coffee was fresh enough.
+Even the homeschool mom who volunteered to help with the snacks in the green room continually checked to make sure everyone had what he needed.
+She kept asking whether the coffee was fresh enough.
 She cared about those she served and gave full attention to every detail.
 What a blessing.

-If you did attend the Write2Ignite Conference this year, what blessings did you see?
+If you attended the Write2Ignite Conference this year, what blessings did you see?